-There are no fees to open an account or other recurring fees; you only incur fees once you invest.
-Arrived charges main 2 types of fees, a sourcing fee and an asset management fee, plus some ongoing fees.
+There are no fees to open an account or other recurring fees; you only incur costs once you invest.
+Arrived charges main 2 types of fees: a sourcing fee and an asset management fee, plus some ongoing fees.

-Sourcing Fee: A one-time fee charged to investors to help cover the work required to source properties and holding costs incurred while preparing a property for investors.
+A one-time fee is charged to investors to help cover the work required to source properties and holding costs incurred while preparing a property for investors.
 I reviewed a handful of properties, and the sourcing fee ranges from 3% – 6% of the purchase price.

 The sourcing fee for each property is listed in the offering details section of each property page.

 Meanwhile, other arrived homes reviews did not mention this, but the service fee is reasonable.
 Another rental investing platform, Here.co, charges up to a 16% sourcing fee.

 1% paid quarterly out of rental income to investors.
 The 1% asset management fee is on par with other real estate crowdfunding platforms like Fundrise.

 8% of rental income.
 The property manager does not collect a fee if the property is not rented.
 Standard property management fees range between 8% – 12% for individual properties, so I thought Arrived would have been able to negotiate a lower management fee due to the volume of properties they manage.